rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ```

 > **Note** ☝
-> There are som more robust tools for making API calls, such as [Axios](https://github.com/axios/axios), which I would recommend looking into for production Vue applications.
+> There are some more robust tools for making API calls, such as [Axios](https://github.com/axios/axios), which I would recommend looking into for production Vue applications.
 However, we'll be using `fetch` in these examples for simplicity.

 ### Create `resetSearch` method